j0hanz/blog-beat-web/README.md

 ## Credits

-This project was inspired by the Moments project, influencing similar code implementations.
-While both projects differ in appearance and functionality, certain features are shared.
+This project was inspired by the [Moments](https://github.com/mr-fibonacci/moments/tree/master) project, influencing similar code implementations.

 - **Websites:**
   - [favicon.io](https://favicon.io): Used to create the project's favicon.